Start Free Trial Book a Demo

 Product wiki – the product wiki is a wiki containing information relating to a company’s products and services, that are aimed at onboarding, educating and retaining customers throughout the lifecycle just like help docs

-FAQ sites – FAQ sites are typically a list of questions and answers that are designed to field basic enquiries about a business.
+FAQ sites – FAQ sites are typically a list of questions and answers that are designed to field basic inquiries about a business.

 Steps for Creating an Ideal Business Wiki